elastisys/compliantkubernetes/docs/operator-manual/gcp.md

 cd compliantkubernetes-kubespray
 ```
 For all commands in the cluster setup part of this guide, your working directory is assumed to be the root directory of this repository.
-2. In `config/gcp/group_vars/all/ck8s-gcp.yml`, set the value of `gcp_pd_csi_sa_cred_file` to the path of your JSON keyfile.
+2. In `config/gcp/group_vars/all/ck8s-gcp.yml`, set the value of `gcp_pd_csi_sa_cred_file` to the path of your JSON keyfile for GCP Persistent Disk CSI Driver.
 3. Modify `kubespray/contrib/terraform/gcp/tfvars.json` in the following way:
     - Set `gcp_project_id` to the ID of your GCP project.
     - Set `keyfile_location` to the location of your JSON keyfile.
+This will be used as credentials for accessing the GCP API when running Terraform.
     - Set `ssh_pub_key` to the path of your public SSH key.
     - In `ssh_whitelist`, `api_server_whitelist` and `nodeport_whitelist`, add IP address(es) that you want to be able to access the cluster.
 4. Set up the nodes by performing the following steps:
-    1. Make copies of the terraform variables, one for each cluster:
+    1. Make copies of the Terraform variables, one for each cluster:
     ```bash
     pushd kubespray/contrib/terraform/gcp
     for CLUSTER in ${SERVICE_CLUSTER} ${WORKLOAD_CLUSTERS[@]}; do